Become a supplier

 An overview of the special offers you want to use to attract our customers throughout your first year with us.
 Before you speak to a Buyer, have a think about what this plan should look like.
 Have a nosey at what your competitors are already doing on ocado.com and elsewhere.
 Don’t forget, it’s important to consider your overall costs when planning this.

 Retail-ready businesses can deliver to our Customer Fulfillment Centres in appropriate vehicles (temperature-controlled, if required) on a single case or layer basis, or on pallets, in robust packaging.
 Retail-ready products have barcodes and date code information – ‘use-by’ and ‘sell-by’ dates, which are compliant with EU/UK labelling legislation.
-Find out more in the legal FAQs below.
+Find out more in the legal FAQs.

 We’re the world’s largest dedicated online grocery supermarket.
 We’re powered by a unique fulfilment and logistics machine – everything we do is designed to give customers the best service possible.
 Our suppliers deliver directly to our Customer Fulfillment Centres, where products can be put away, packed, and sent out to customers in as little as five hours.
 We’ve got a short supply chain and rapid turnover, which helps us offer customers a freshness guarantee.